Mirabai: Biography

-Primary records about Mirabai are not available, and scholars have attempted to establish Meera's biography from secondary literature that mentions her.

 Mirabai was born into a Rathore Rajput royal family in Kudki (modern-day Beawar district of Rajasthan), and spent her childhood in Merta.
-She was the daughter of Ratan Singh Rathore and grand daughter of Rao Dudaji of Merta, thus making her a great-granddaughter of Rao Jodha and a cousin of Jaimal Rathore.
+She was the daughter of Ratan Singh Rathore and granddaughter of Rao Dudaji of Merta, thus making her a great-granddaughter of Rao Jodha and a cousin of Jaimal Rathore.

 Mirabai had an arranged marriage with Bhoj Raj, the crown prince of Mewar, in 1516.
 Her husband was wounded in one of the ongoing wars with the Delhi Sultanate in 1518, and he died from battle wounds in 1521.
 Both her father and father-in-law (Rana Sanga) died a few days after their defeat in the Battle of Khanwa against Babur, the first Mughal Emperor.

 After the death of Rana Sanga, Vikram Singh became the ruler of Mewar.
 According to a popular legend, her in-laws tried to assassinate her multiple times.
 These attempts included sending Mirabai a glass of poison and telling her it was nectar, and sending her a basket with a snake instead of flowers.
 According to hagiographic legends, she was not harmed in either case, with the snake miraculously becoming, depending on the version, a Krishna idol or a garland of flowers.
-In another version of these legends, she is asked by Vikram Singh to drown herself.
+In another version of these legends, she was asked by Vikram Singh to drown herself.
 When she attempts to do so, she merely floats on the water.
 Yet another legend states that the third Mughal emperor, Akbar, came with Tansen to visit Mirabai and presented her with a pearl necklace.
 Scholars doubt this happened, as Tansen joined Akbar's court in 1562, 15 years after Mirabai's death.
 Similarly, some stories state that Ravidas was her guru (teacher), but there is no corroborating historical evidence for this.